Entanglement renormalization for chiral topological phases: Discussion

-One possible generalization is the case without translational invariance.
-Here, the state is also determined by the correlation matrix $P$, but one cannot use Fourier transformation due to the lack of translational invariance.
-Instead, one should, for example, proceed in the spirit of Ref.~\onlinecite{Kitaev-chern}, \onlinecite{Hastings-chern} to define the Chern number.
+One possible generalization is to the case without translational invariance.
+Here, the state is also determined by the correlation matrix $P$, but one cannot use a Fourier transformation and band structures due to the lack of translational invariance.
+Instead, one should, for example, proceed in the spirit of Refs.~\cite{Kitaev-chern,Hastings-chern} to define the Chern number.
 The first part of our theorem is still valid with almost no changes in the proof.
-It is plausible that similar construction as our functional $B(P)$ also has a nonzero lower bound and one can proceed similarly to show the obstruction provided by the topology.
+It is plausible that a construction similar to our functional $L(P)$ also has a nonzero lower bound and one can proceed similarly to show the obstruction provided by the topology.

 The generalization to the interacting case is certainly worth exploring.
-We conjecture that the same result holds in the presense of any chiral anomaly.
-In particular the $\mathrm{U}(1)$ chiral anomaly (e.g.~in the case of the $\mathrm{U}(1)$ boson SPT phase \cite{Chen}, which manifest itself in the form of a quantized Hall conductance), would prevent a lattice fixed-point IR state to be constructed.
-In addition, the gravitational chiral anomaly, which arises from a non-zero chiral central charge, may also provide such obstruction.
+We conjecture that the same result holds in the presence of any chiral anomaly.
+In particular, the $\mathrm{U}(1)$ chiral anomaly [e.g., in the case of the $\mathrm{U}(1)$ boson symmetry-protected topological (SPT) phase \cite{Chen}, which manifests itself in the form of a quantized Hall conductance] would prevent a lattice fixed-point IR state to be constructed.
+In addition, the gravitational chiral anomaly, which arises from a nonzero chiral central charge, may also provide such an obstruction.